mathigon/textbooks/content/codes/content.md

 ### Bar Codes

-{.fixme} CUT Before we solve the problem of satellites sending messages across the vast regions of space, let's start with an example that's a bit closer to home.

-We encounter error detecting and correcting codes every time we go to the supermarket, in the form of bar codes.
-Besides items at the store, bar codes are used for identifying all sorts of things like driver's licenses or babies in hospitals.
+We encounter error-detecting codes every time we go to the supermarket, in the form of bar codes.
+Bar codes are also used for identifying all sorts of things like driver's licenses or babies in hospitals.
 And in the last decade, 2-dimensional barcodes (QR codes) have been adapted for ticketing at events like concerts or airplane flights.

 {.todo} photos of Bar Codes on license, ticket, baby wristband, can of food // PHOTOGRAPH: examples of bar codes

 Bar codes were invented as a way to make it easier for stores to track which items a customer is buying.
 Numbers are easy for us humans to read, but it's much harder for computers.
 For example, 1 and 7 or 6 and 8 might look almost the same to a low-resolution camera.
 A new system was needed, so that cashiers or nurses didn't have to manually type all these numbers into a computer.

+{.fixme} Transition: similar to morse code.
 Joe Woodland, one of the inventors of Bar Code was sitting on the beach, trying to think of a way to encode information for a light scanner to understand.

     div